Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Returns real-time balance payload per account id' and specifies the API endpoint.
-It distinguishes from sibling tools like list_accounts or get_accounts_detail by focusing on balance retrieval per account ID.
+The description clearly states the tool returns real-time balance payloads per account ID, including the specific endpoint.
+It distinguishes itself from sibling tools by focusing on per-account balance lookup rather than listing accounts or details.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.